OszkarU/OszkarU/README.md

 # Hi there! 👋

 I'm Oszkár Urbán, student of Computer Science.
-I am a tech & entrepreneurship enthisiast passionate about **Language Theory**, **Machine Learing** and its application in **Neuroscience**.
+I am a tech & entrepreneurship enthisiast passionate about **Natural Language Processing** 📊:chart_with_upwards_trend:, **Machine Learing** 🤖 and its application in **Neuroscience** 🧠.
 I thrive in product-driven environments and I am excited about the opportunity to join a team with an impactful technological product.

 **I am open to a Software Engineer Internship position for the Summer of 2024**

 ## Education 📚

-- **BSc Computer Science**
+- **Charles University in Prague, Czechia**
-  - Charles University in Prague, Prague, Czechia
+  - BSc Computer Science
   - Courses: Algorithms & Programming, Mathematical Analysis, Linear Algebra, Networking

 ## Work Experience 💼